golya/dev_guidelines/README.md

     - It has to be business logic free problem.
       - Example: Pub/Sub with RabbitMQ
   - Use a git hook which do not allow the force push on master on every client project.

-## Review
-- On client project
-  - Every commit is reviewed by at least one developer before push to master.
-  - Every architectural changes is reviewed by the whole team.
-    - To accept or improve that change is the responsibility of the whole team.
-    - Needed for everyone (devs) be noticed about that change.
-- How should you review
-  - Run the tests in your env. :)
-  - Check commit message
-  - Does it clear what is the subject of change?
-  - Does the the message body contains the right context?
-    - It should not be implementation details.
-  - Can the commit be separated into smaller commits?
-    - Do not commit the feature with the usage, add different context.
-    - It helps to the reviewer and later to developers to understand what was you intent with the commits.
-  - Architectural questions.
-    - Is the code clean?
-  - Validate the business logic if you can.
-  - Try the feature manually.

 ## Y2 Guidelines
 ### Services